jmunyan/TIM/readme.txt

         this has shifted to be more about the jobs than the inventory due to current/future needs.

     Secondary:
-        stay up to date on software development skills and put something on my personal GitHub for potential employers to see
+        John Munyan - stay up to date on software development skills and put something on my personal GitHub for potential employers to see.

 Requirements:
     Security: